-When you’re preparing to buy a home, getting a good purchase price and mortgage interest rate will likely be high priorities.
+When you’re preparing to buy a home, getting an affordable purchase price and low mortgage interest rate are the obvious high priorities.
 As you finalize the deal, however, there are other expenses that can sneak up on you: home closing costs.

-Closing costs are the fees that you need to pay to your lender when you close on your home.
-They cover a variety of loan fees, taxes, insurance, services, and more.
+Closing costs are the fees you pay to set up your loan and transfer ownership of the property.
+They cover a variety of loan fees, taxes, insurance premiums, third-party services, and more.
 Closing costs can quickly add up, so you won’t want to underestimate them when they’re due.

-Here’s a full list of closing costs, what they mean, and how much you can expect to pay:
+Here’s a full list of closing costs, and how much you can expect to pay:

 - What Are Closing Costs?